Part 6: Add a map

 After adding all these visualizations, you decide that you want to show purchases of Buttercup Games across a world map categorized by game type.
 In this part of the tutorial, create an interactive map that uses colors to demonstrate purchase quantity by country.

 - Select the add chart icon () in the editing toolbar, and then select Map.

-- In the Search section of the Select Data panel, select + Create Search.
+- In the Search section of the Select data source panel, select + Create search.

 index=main sourcetype=access_* action=purchase status=200 productName="*" | iplocation clientip | lookup geo_countries latitude AS lat longitude AS lon OUTPUT featureId AS country | stats count by country | geom geo_countries featureIdField=country

 - Select Apply & close.
 At this point, you've created a new data source and assigned it to the map.
 There will be no visible changes to the map.